2018 New York City ePrix: Race

 Evans went to the inside of Rosenqvist going into turn six but Rosenqvist blocked the pass on the next lap.
 On lap five, Lotterer turned to the inside to overtake Buemi for second entering the turn eleven chicane, as di Grassi sustained minor front wing damage during a failed pass on Buemi.
 Dillmann entered the pit lane to retire with a transmission failure on the lap.
 On the eighth lap, a full course yellow flag was necessitated because López broke his right-rear suspension on the turn two kerb, stopping at the side of the track at turn six to retire, as his front wing almost caught fire when he hit the barrier.
 As the full course yellow was activated, Filippi went to the inside of Félix da Costa into the turn 11 chicane, but Félix da Costa moved towards Filippi.
 That caused Filippi to strike the rear of Félix da Costa's car.
-Filiippi drifted across the track with a broken front wing and right-front wheel bearing, collecting d'Ambrosio who was behind him in the turn's braking zone.
+Filippi drifted across the track with a broken front wing and right-front wheel bearing, collecting d'Ambrosio who was behind him in the turn's braking zone.
 It was during the full course yellow that the stewards imposed a ten-second stop-and-go penalty on Lotterer; Vergne was not penalised.

 The full course yellow procedure was lifted on lap eleven, and racing resumed with Vergne leading at the rolling restart.
 Lotterer took his ten-second stop-and-go penalty in the pit lane at the start of the following lap.
 He emerged in fifteenth as Buemi moved into second and di Grassi took over third.
 That lap, di Grassi overtook Buemi around the inside to move into second at the turn 11 chicane.
 His teammate Abt used extra electrical energy to replicate a similar manoeuvre on Piquet for fifth.
 Engel retired with a sudden loss of car power on the next lap.
 Abt earned one championship point with the race's fastest lap at 1 minute and 15.552 seconds on lap 15.
 On lap 18, Félix da Costa incurred a ten-second stop-and-go penalty for the collision with Filippi and three e-licence penalty points.
 On the same lap, Vergne, Buemi and Abt were announced as the winners of the FanBoost vote.
 As di Grassi closed up to Vergne, his teammate Abt overtook Buemi on the inside for third entering the turn 11 chicane on the 19th lap.
 Piquet allowed his teammate Evans through on the inside for fifth but later lost sixth to Rosenqvist at the final corner on lap 21.